Combining Prior Knowledge and Data for Robust Controller Design

-with $K= $.
+with $K= $ for~\eqref{eq:sys_IO}.
 As in the previous sections, one can also include various forms of additional prior knowledge to reduce conservatism.

-It is important to point out that this approach is typically only of practical use if the correct number of inputs and outputs is used to define the state $\xi$.
-More precisely, in the absence of prior knowledge, i.e., if $\Dep=\mathbb{R}^{n_w\times n_z}$ and therefore $\bm{\tilde{P}}=\{0\}$, and for the simple noise bound~\eqref{eq:noise_bound_quadratic}, the right-lower block of inequality~\eqref{eq:prop_rob_H2_LMI2} implies $ZQ_dZ^\top\prec0$ with $Z= ^\top$.
-Clearly, this requires that $Z$ has full row rank.
-However, the linear dependency induced by the dynamics~\eqref{eq:sys_IO} implies that the matrix $X$ cannot have full row rank (i.e.,~\eqref{eq:prop_rob_H2_LMI2} is infeasible) if an upper bound on the order $n$ is used to define $\xi$.
-A notable special case for which full row rank of $Z$ can be guaranteed under mild assumptions on the data is that of single-input single-output systems with exactly known order, compare~\cite[Lemma 13]{berberich2021on} for details.
-It is an interesting issue for future research to overcome these limitations for robust output-feedback design within the present framework.
+It is important to point out that this approach is not always applicable.
+If no prior knowledge is available, then it requires that either $p=1$ or, if $p>1$, a certain condition involving the system's \emph{lag} $l$ holds (i.e., $pl=n$), compare~\cite[Lemma 13]{berberich2021on} for details.
+It is an interesting issue for future research to overcome this limitation for robust output-feedback design within the present framework.
 Finally, we note that a similar approach to data-driven output-feedback which is also based on an extended state vector but does not exploit the structure in~\eqref{eq:sys_IO_state_space} is suggested in~\cite{persis2020formulas}.